 Craig continued, adding "Unfortunately by the time anyone knew any of this, many of Dan's amps had been sold in LA county and so there were penalties and fines to be paid which came to a fair sum of money.
 These fines, coupled with additional funds that would have to be paid out for any future amplifiers sales in this region, coupled with several issues Dan was already having with Boosey & Hawkes" (most likely the issues mentioned above) "all ruined the project, and Dan decided it was just easier to get out altogether."

-So after almost two years, and with all ties with Boosey & Hawkes now severed, Dan would close the books on this chapter of his life.
-But even before the closing of the project he had already set his sights on a new, & more promising vision.
-A wooden bodied guitar that would feature a sliding pickup.
+So after almost two years, and with all ties with Boosey & Hawkes now severed, Dan would close the book on this chapter of his life.
+But even before the closing of this project, he had already set his sights on a new & more promising vision.
+A wooden bodied guitar which would feature a sliding pickup.

 menu